chriscurl1538/load_following_decision/README.md

 will give a brief explanation of what this package does, when and why you should use it, how to install it, and basic guidelines for getting started.
-It will also delve into the limitations of this package and explain some of the assumptions this project is built on.
-Finally we will delve into future work, aka the functionality I plan to add to this software in the future.
+It will also delve into the limitations of this package and explain the assumptions this project is built on.
+Finally, we will delve into future work, aka the functionality I plan to add to this software in the future.

 ## First, a brief note on nomenclature